 I called customer service at United Healthcare.
-The person I spoke to was distant and transnational.
+The person I spoke to was distant and I felt like a transaction not a person.
 She didn’t represent someone that was in a customer “care” position for health”care”.
 The service representative said my claim was denied and she couldn’t help me.
 Yet, I already knew my claim was denied twice.
 After all, that is why I called to talk to her.
 It was extremely frustrating to me.

 I remained calm and told her I talked to my doctor and I already knew it was declined.
 I wanted to know why my claim was denied despite medical evidence that I needed this treatment.
 I asked the service representative for the doctor’s name that made the decision to deny my claim.
 She said, “I can’t tell you their names, but you can ask your doctor.”
 So in the end, she recommended that I talk to my doctor.
 She also told me I could appeal my case and fax a letter to United Healthcare.
 I asked her for an email address.
 She said they didn’t have one which was frustrating to me.
 I imagined a fax machine with letters piled up from patients just like me.
 I went full circle with this customer care person only to be told to call my doctor and ask him why it was declined; which of course I already knew.